 - Bathing suits (yes, suits, plural.
 It’s always handy to have spare)

 - Several shirts, tops and shorts – also pack some T-shirts that you don’t care will get dirty or ruined

 - Small backpack

 In addition to these items, toss in some items that are familiar from home, like their favourite teddy bear or book — just something to give them comfort while away.

-If packing is stressing you out, you can also purchase a camp essentials kit from Muskoka Woods.
-The essential kit includes items such as water bottles, sunglasses, bugspray, toothbrush and toothpaste, while the deluxe kit includes everything from the essential kit plus sleeping bag, bedsheets, pillow and pillowcase, beach towel and gym bag.
+If packing is stressing you out, you can also purchase a Camp Essentials Kit from Muskoka Woods.
+The kit includes: water bottle, sunglasses, toothbrush and toothpaste, sleeping bag, bedsheets, pillow and pillowcase, beach towel and gym bag.

 Lastly, if you’re worried you forgot something or that your child will run out of a certain item, Muskoka Woods has a Camp Store wherein you can load money into an account for your child should they need or want something they don’t have on-hand.
 You will receive up-to-the-minute reports of their purchases, just to give you even more peace of mind that your child has everything he or she needs or wants while away at camp.